This page tells you about the biological therapy drug thalidomide and its possible side effects. There is information about

 - Seizures (fits)

-- Kidney changes that are mild and unlikely to cause symptoms – they will almost certainly go back to normal when treatment is finished, but you will have regular blood tests to check how well your kidneys are working
+- Kidney changes that are mild and unlikely to cause symptoms – they will almost certainly go back to normal when treatment is finished

 - Worsening of Parkinson’s disease symptoms, such as shaking (tremor) depression or confusion

 - Pain in the upper abdomen or back for a few days, which may be severe – it is caused by inflammation of the pancreas and you may also feel sick, have a high temperature and a faster heart rate

 Talk to your doctor, pharmacist or nurse about all your side effects so they can help you manage them.
 They can give you advice or reassure you.
 Your nurse will give you a contact number to ring if you have any questions or problems.
 If in doubt, call them.

 Don't breastfeed during this treatment because the drug may come through in the breast milk.